matt-winfield/neovim-config/README.md

 (instructions for Windows since that's the OS I usually use)

-First install the dependencies:
+First install the dependencies in an admin terminal (`mingw` and `zig` are used to compile plugins, like treesitter parsers):

- - `choco install neovim mingw lazygit ripgrep`
+- `choco install neovim mingw zig lazygit ripgrep`

 Then install this configuration into the nvim configuration folder

 - `git clone https://github.com/matt-winfield/neovim-config $env:LOCALAPPDATA\nvim`